AdobeDocs/campaign-classic.en/help/reporting/using/about-adobe-campaign-reporting-tools.md

    For more on this, refer to [this section](../../reporting/using/about-campaign-built-in-reports.md).

 1. **Descriptive data analysis**: Adobe Campaign provides a visual tool for producing statistics on the data in the database.
-You can create descriptive analysis reports using a dedicated wizard and adapt their content and layout depending on your needs.
+You can create descriptive analysis reports using a dedicated assistant and adapt their content and layout depending on your needs.

    For more on this, refer to [this section](../../reporting/using/about-descriptive-analysis.md).